This article was originally published in the New Day Herald in 2012.

 that would hold negativity into our presence.

-And we still may not know how to let go or surrender
+And we still do not know how to let go or surrender

 that which we have done that is unnecessary.